-Every effort will be made to encourage parents to complete application forms by the closing date of 31 October 2022.
-If an application form is received after 31 October 2022, it will not be possible to consider it until all the on-time applications have been processed.
+Every effort will be made to encourage parents to complete application forms by the closing date of 31 October 2023.
+If an application form is received after 31 October 2023, it will not be possible to consider it until all the on-time applications have been processed.
 Late applicants will not receive an offer of a school place on National Offer Day (1 March or the next working day).
-Late applications will be considered from the releveant reallocation date published in the 'Applying for a Secondary School Place in North Northamptonshire 2023-24' composite prospectus and in the scheme timetable in Section 1).
+Late applications will be considered from the releveant reallocation date published in the scheme timetable in Section 1).